ctrlaltdeleon/infinitygauntlet/mind/how-to/how-to-apologize.md

-# HOW TO APOLOGIZE
+# How to Apologize

-Last updated: 2021-09-08
+Last updated: 2022-03-13

 ## Chapters

 1. Introduction
 2. Instructions
-3. Tips
-4. Conclusion
+3. Conclusion
    1. My Take

 ## 1: Introduction

-- This is a simple guide of how to apologize.
+- A guide of how to apologize.

 ## 2: Instructions